Zoologists study animals and their behaviour, including their evolution, anatomy, physiology, behaviour, distribution

 - Some jobs and research positions may require you to travel or live abroad.

 - Jobs can often be temporary, for example if you're working on a research project for a specific duration.
 However, opportunities for permanent positions do exist, such as in higher education teaching.

 You'll usually need a degree in a relevant scientific subject like zoology, biology, marine biology or environmental biology.

 Some employers look for candidates who have relevant postgraduate qualifications (such as an MSc or PhD), particularly for work that requires specialist knowledge.
 For research or teaching posts in higher education, you will normally need a PhD.

 Zoology is a popular area and competition for roles is often high, so having relevant work experience is essential.

 Any training or experience using a piece of software or equipment that is relevant to the role could help you to stand out.
 The Field Studies Council (FSC) offers some training courses.

 You'll need to have:

 - research skills, such as a strong understanding of scientific methods and the tools and resources that you need

-- strong written communication skills, for example when writing scientific reports or creating content for a non-specialist audience
+- good written communication skills for writing scientific reports and creating content for a non-specialist audience

 - project management and teamworking skills, which may include working in varied teams, for example, with a science coordinator, rangers, or volunteers

 - IT skills when recording, analysing and presenting data and reports

 - good numerical reasoning, as you'll need to input data and interpret statistical findings

 - attention to detail, as you will need to be observant and pick up on small details to ensure accuracy

 - patience and perseverance, as you may have to make observations for prolonged periods of time

 - practical skills, for handling animals or using equipment

 - organisational skills, to plan the equipment you'll need and how you'll go about conducting your research and managing a varied workload.